Health Information and Tools > Patient Care Handouts > Stapedectomy: What to Expect at Home

 Your Recovery

 A stapedectomy (say "stay-puh-DEK-tuh-mee") is surgery to remove a small bone, called the stapes, from the middle ear.
 The middle ear contains three bones: the stapes (say "STAY-peez"), the incus, and the malleus.
 These bones help with hearing.
 This surgery is done when the tissue around the stapes hardens and prevents the stapes from working correctly.
-The doctor replaces the stapes with a man-made stapes, called a prosthesis.
+The doctor replaces the stapes with an artificial stapes, called a prosthesis.

 You may have some ear pain or a headache and be slightly dizzy for several days after the surgery.